gitplus-apps/payfluid/README.md

     // Create a new PayFluid client instance.
     $payfluid = new PayFluid($apiId, $apiKey, $loginParameter, $testOrLiveMode);

-    // Get secure credentials for subsequent requests to the API.
+    // Get secure credentials.
-    // The returned $credentials object here has your 'session' value.
+    // Note that the $credentials object here has your 'session' value.
     // It is a good idea to store it for later use.
 You will need it to
     // verify payments later.
     $credentials = $payfluid->getSecureCredentials($phoneNumber);

-    // Instantiate a new payment object and set the required and any optional fields.
+    // Create a new payment object.
     $payment = new Payment();

     // These fields are absolutely required.